Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Introduction

 \section{Introduction}

-Finite element simulations play an important role in engineering and other computational sciences \cite{brennerscott, hughes2012finite}.
+\hypertarget{def:fe}{Finite element (FE)} simulations play an important role in engineering and other computational sciences \cite{brennerscott, hughes2012finite}.
 In many of those applications, complex geometries are involved.
 The most straightforward strategy for taking these geometries into account is to generate a mesh following the geometry.
 For polytopal domains, for instance, a simplicial mesh can be generated in an exact fit with the physical domain.
-For other domains -- imagine for instance a sphere -- a polygonal approximation can be meshed and a mapping is applied to curve the boundary elements to arrive at a high order accurate domain approximation \cite{CIARLET1972217, bernardi89}.

-In the last two decades, unfitted finite elements have been proposed as an alternative approach to solving PDEs on complex domains \cite{burman15}.
-The idea here is that the finite element simulation is based on a background grid which does not take into account the geometry of the problem.
-Instead, the geometry is prescribed implicitly by a level set function $\phi$.
+For other domains -- imagine for instance a sphere -- a polygonal approximation can be meshed and a mapping is applied to curve the boundary elements to arrive at a higher-order accurate domain approximation \cite{CIARLET1972217, bernardi89}.
+In the last two decades, unfitted \FEs~ have been proposed as an alternative approach to solving PDEs on complex domains \cite{burman15}.
+The idea here is that the \FE~simulation is based on a background grid which does not take into account the geometry of the problem.
+Instead, the geometry is prescribed separately, e.g. implicitly by a levelset function $\phi$.
 In that way, the computational task of mesh generation can be avoided, and new questions concerning e.g. numerical quadrature on the implicitly cut elements arise.